 It’s definitely on the low end of the price spectrum; once again, you get what you paid for.

 Packaging Details: Packaged on 07/13/2019, purchased and tested for review on 01/03/2020, exactly 173 days after being packaged.

 Pricing: I purchase 3.5 grams for $19.00 at the SQDC in Montreal, QC. ($5.43/gram)

 That’s not enough; I found that the buds were very leafy, all the nugs were pretty small and felt empty, and the dryness was completely out of control.
-I get the low price and all but come on now.
+I get the low price and all but come on, now.

 Initially, on the inhale, it’s a woody and earthy taste; there are some subtle sweet and fruity undertones on the exhale.
-The smoke was pretty smooth, a little scratchy on the throat but nothing crazy.
+The smoke was pretty smooth, a little scratchy on the throat, but nothing crazy.
 Once again, everything is very subtle; there wasn’t much left because of how dry the weed was.

 I was still able to feel this Purple Berry’s effects.
-I want to try out a little higher percentage of this, to really feel what the high would be like.
+I want to try out a little higher percentage of this to really feel what the high would be like.
 After smoking this, I did have much lower energy, not really sleepy but not wanting to do too much.

 Overall, I think Hexo did a pretty bad job with this Purple Berry.
 I think it would’ve been a good “starter” strain for new smokers if it would have been trimmed/dried properly, but based on this experience alone, I wouldn’t suggest this to anybody.
-The high was my favorite aspect from this Purple Berry strain review, and it was still a “below average” score.
-You gotta do better.
+If you want a better option with a lower price, then you should check Mandarin Cookies.